Ahnfelt/jsonr/README.md

  * Strings are followed by `x` UTF-8 bytes.
  * Datas are followed by a string value with the mediatype (suffixed with `;base64` if applicable), and then `x` bytes.
 The `x` bytes are binary data if the mediatype has the `;base64` suffix, and UTF-8 bytes otherwise.
 Note the mediatype string participates in the dictionaries on the same terms as all other strings.

 The encoding uses network byte order.
+Integers are unsigned unless othewise noted, and two's complement representation is used for signed integers.
+IEEE 754 is used for floating point numbers, and infinities/NaNs are disallowed.
 If no schema is specified, it's assumed to be `_: "dynamic", dynamic: any()`.